sabir123/clojure-hello/README.md

 # clojure-hello-world
  A simple hello world project with clojure.

- Use lein repl to run the project.
+ Use lein run to run the project.

+ Use lein repl to start a REPL as a console.